mojaveexpressguide/mojaveexpressguide.github.io/docs/Introduction.md

 - Significantly more detailed environments, locations that were previously lackluster and forgettable have been enhanced.
 - Freeside has been lightly overhauled.
-- The strip is now cleaner and more secure with improved lighting.
+- The Strip is now cleaner and more secure with improved lighting.
-- Many more NPC's can be found in the casinos.
+- Many more NPCs can be found inside The Strip and in the casinos.
-- Many interiors have been overhauled to be more useful, cluttered, atmospheric, unique and lived in.
+- Many interiors have been overhauled to be more useful, cluttered, atmospheric, unique, and lived-in.
 - Neon signs around the Mojave are now illuminated.
-- Ambient lighting has been added to countless objects throughout the game that look like they should light up the area around them.

 ---